freeCodeCamp/guide/src/pages/python/setting-up-python-web-framework-django-and-flask/index.md

 But it would be unfair if we completely ignore the <a href='http://docs.python-guide.org/en/latest/starting/which-python/#the-state-of-python-2-vs-3' target='_blank' rel='nofollow'>Python 2 vs Python 3</a> debate.

+## Why Django?

+With Django, you can take Web applications from concept to launch in a matter of hours.
+Django takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.
+It’s free and open source.

+Frameworks exist to save you from having to reinvent the wheel and to help alleviate some of the overhead when you’re building a new site.

 ## Wrapping Up

 We have successfully installed the web-framework of our need.
 However, it's not yet complete.
 Most web applications are content and data driven - so we need a data storage.
 Or, a Database, if you will.